Vxtzq/qwen-scrape/README.md

-# ⚠️⚠️ DISCLAIMER - I don't know if doing this is allowed.
-If it's not, please tell me and i will take down this repo ⚠️⚠️
+# ⚠️⚠️ DISCLAIMER - might be against Qwen's ToS, Use at your own risk ⚠️⚠️

 # Qwen Studio OpenAI API Bridge